spiceai/docs/spiceaidocs/docs/components/data-connectors/odbc.md

       odbc_connection_string: Driver={Foo Driver};Host=db.foo.net;Param=Value
 ```

-## Baking an image with ODBC Support
+### Baking an image with ODBC Support

-There are many dozens of ODBC adapters; this recipe covers making your own image and configuring it to work with Spice.
+There are numerous ODBC adapters available; this guide details how to create a custom image and configure it to work with Spice.

 ```Dockerfile
 FROM spiceai/spiceai:latest